 In September of 1925 the Grand Chapter of Colorado, Order of Eastern Star voted to establish and maintain a Home for the aged and indigent members of the Chapters.
-The land was donated by Robert Russell and in 1931, at a cost of $55,000, the Home opened.
-It consisted of 17 single rooms, 5 double rooms, a large living room, dining room and kitchen plus the Matron's living quarters.
+The land was donated by Robert Russell, and in 1931, for $55,000, the Home opened.
+It consisted of 17 single rooms, five double rooms, a large living room, dining room and kitchen plus the Matron's living quarters.

 In 1952 there were so many requests for additional rooms, the board decided to add the south wing in 1955 for $75,000.
-Demand was still high for additional rooms so in June of 1959 the north wing was dedicated at a cost of $68,000.
-During the coming years smaller projects were accomplished such as replacing rugs, drapes, furniture and landscaping the grounds.
-In addition, other upgrades were made to comply with fire codes and an elevator was installed.
+Demand was still high for additional rooms so in June of 1959 the north wing was dedicated for $68,000.
+During the coming years, smaller projects were accomplished such as replacing rugs, drapes, furniture and landscaping the grounds.
+In addition, other upgrades were made to comply with fire codes, and an elevator was installed.

-Improvements to the Home were an ongoing project bringing the building up to current fire code standards and adding a medication, an exam room, and renovations to the upper level.
+Improvements to the Home were an ongoing project bringing the building up to current fire code standards and adding a medication room, an exam room, and renovations to the upper level.

 Eastern Star Masonic Retirement Campus opened the Mary Barry Building in 2014, read the history of Mary Barry here:

 Mrs. Mary Barry has been called the Mother of the Eastern Star in Colorado.
 As the Right Worthy Grand Matron in 1900, she declared a goal she had for the future of the organization: “Our Ritual teaches that the Order exists for the purpose of… providing for the welfare of the wives, daughters, and widows of Master Masons.
 During the past years I have seen the need of a home… for those who were worthy and had a right to look to us for assistance.
 It seems to me quite appropriate that this Grand Chapter should at this time take some action in the matter.”
 The date was September 21, 1900.